List of GetBackers characters: Miroku siblings

 The Miroku 7 are a sibling team of seven martial artists, skilled in the use of different weapons and styles, although most of them use either swords or knives.
 They debut in the "Venus de Milo" arc protecting the arms of the statue for their client Hera, along with Akabane.
 Natsuhiko reveals early on that he (and his siblings except Yukihiko) is an old friend of Ban's who also wishes to kill him, like Himiko, though the reason for this is not revealed until later in the arc (Ban killed their older sister Eris).
 The group is led by the oldest, Natsuhiko (夏彦), but their most powerful member is Yukihiko (雪彦), the youngest.
 The other siblings are Hikage (緋影), Ukyou (右狂), Tsubaki (椿), Tokisada (時貞), and the only sister, Kirara (奇羅々).
-They all share the same body, but said body will physically change depending on who is active at the time, i.e. Kirara is physically female while all of her brothers are physically male.
+They all share the same body, but said body will physically change depending on who is active at the time; i.e. Kirara is physically female while all of her brothers are physically male.
 They often take turns manifesting to fight opponents, especially if one sibling has an advantage in certain situations the others do not, though they can rapidly switch with each other even in non-combat situations.
-The anime cut down the number of siblings to only two, Natsuhiko and Yukihiko, possibly due to time constraints and no reason for why Natsuhiko wants to kill Ban is revealed.
+The anime cut down the number of siblings to only two, Natsuhiko and Yukihiko, possibly due to time constraints and no reason for why Natsuhiko wants to kill Ban being revealed.

-In the Lost Time arc, it is revealed that Natsuhiko was a childhood playmate of Ban's in Germany and considered him his best friend, but after Ban killed his adopted sister and future fiancee Eris (エリス, erisu), the Miroku 7 became Ban's sworn enemies.
-It is also revealed the Miroku 7 will merge into one when Natsuhiko reaches adulthood; the sole personality remaining will be Yukihiko.
-They were supposed to have done this already but the first six deliberately put the unification off until they could avenge Eris.
-Despite Natsuhiko and the others wanting to know why Ban killed Eris, he refuses to tell them, though it is revealed to the audience Ban killed Eris in self-defense.
-She made a deal with the shamans to make Ban love her, but was tricked and began turning into a monster to kill Ban; she begged Ban to kill her before she completely changed, which he did.
+In the Lost Time arc, it is realized that Natsuhiko is a childhood playmate of Ban's in Germany and considers him his best friend, but after Ban kills his adopted sister and future fiancée Eris (エリス, erisu), the Miroku 7 became Ban's sworn enemies.
+It is also revealed the Miroku 7 merges into one when Natsuhiko reaches adulthood; the sole personality remaining is Yukihiko.
+They are supposed to do this already but the first six deliberately put the unification off until they could avenge Eris.
+Despite Natsuhiko and the others wanting to know why Ban kills Eris, he refuses to tell them, though it is revealed to the audience Ban kills Eris in self-defense.
+She makes a deal with the shamans to make Ban love her, but was tricked and began turning into a monster to kill Ban; she beggs Ban to kill her before she completely changes, which he did.
 Natsuhiko then discovered Eris' body with a bloody Ban standing nearby.